pixelbrackets/cookie-consent/README.md

 | Third‑party | Session | ✔ |
 | Third‑party | Persistent | ✔ |

-Although not mandatory it may be helpful to futher differentiate between different usage types of cookies.
+Although not mandatory it may be helpful to further differentiate between different usage types of cookies.

 * Necessary cookies = storing stateful data, like a shopping cart or a login status